The altii-BTC-Report 2026-04-21

 Bullish Drivers

-Relative Positioning vs Bitcoin and Ethereum
+Relative Positioning vs Gold and Ethereum

 Scenario Framework